HOW WE SCORE TRADES

 EDGE CASES

-Recent trades have fewer seasons to accumulate.
+Recent trades have fewer seasons banked.
+Their grades will move.